 The Museums’ flagship London site re-opened in 2014 following a major redevelopment to mark the centenary of the First World War.
 This transformation included the creation of a new gallery, Peace and Security: 1945-2014, sponsored by Pears Foundation, focusing on stories of contemporary conflicts.

-In keeping with the Foundation’s philosophy of creating spaces for the exploration of challenging issues of identity and conflict, the Peace and Security exhibition charts the progress of global conflict from the end of the Second World War to the present day, exploring how war has divided the world community, from the long-running struggles in Iraq and Afghanistan to the Balkans and the 2001 attacks on New York and Washington.
+In keeping with the Foundation’s philosophy of creating spaces for the exploration of challenging issues of identity and conflict.
+Through objects and artworks the Peace and Security exhibition charts the progress of global conflict from the end of the Second World War to the present day, exploring how war has divided the world community, from the long-running struggles in Iraq and Afghanistan to the Balkans and the 2001 attacks on New York and Washington.
 It forms part of the vital work preserving the British legacy of human conflict and the understanding of its ramifications.
-The stories are told through objects and artworks, sometimes interpretive and sometimes very real, including a piece of steel from the World Trade Centre.